tytydraco/yessleep/out/Every_graduation_day_my_friends_and_I_were_brutally_murdered_by_a_woman_in_a_black_suit.md

 Noah stepped back, cocking his head.
 “What?”

 “Why would Mrs Benson do this?”
-I whispered.
+I demanded.
 “She didn't want us to graduate school, so she did all of this?”

 Noah shrugged, playing with the shard between his fingers.
 “Why *else* would she do this?”